microsoft/flamegrill/packages/website/content/docs/overview/getting-started.md

 ## Inspect Results

 In the directory where you run flamegrill, there should be an `AppTest.html` file which you can open in a browser.
-Opening it should reveal a flamegraph similar to the following, highlighting `InefficientComponent` as a bottleneck taking up nearly 60% of render time.
+Opening it should reveal a flamegraph similar to the following, highlighting `InefficientComponent` as a bottleneck:

 ![flamegraph](./results.png)